 Few directors have had their relationship with music analysed as much as Alfred Hitchcock.
-His natural ability to select the right composer to almost brand his films aurally has often meant that the musical scores have become synonymous with his filmmaking style even though they have been created by several different composers over the years. … Continue reading Sounds of The Birds (1963) – Alfred Hitchcock.
+His natural ability to select the right composer to almost brand his films aurally has often meant that the musical scores have become synonymous with his filmmaking style even though they have been created by several different composers over the years.
+With this context then, Hitchcock’s 1963 film, The Birds, seems … Continue reading Sounds of The Birds (1963) – Alfred Hitchcock.

 Manifesting The Supernatural: The Aural Aesthetics Of Ghosts In BBC Ghost Stories.
 Introduction.
 “When Monty first began to write them, with the intention of inducing a pleasing terror in his listeners, he did so as an avid and discerning reader and connoisseur of the genre, keenly aware of his precedents and of the characteristics, objectives, and limitations of the ghost story as he understood the … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 1 (Introduction).

 Part 1.
 Part 2.
 Part 3.
 Combining the Readings: Similarities, Contradictions and Cross-Over.
 “It’s as if the film were pinpointing the very essence of the unfilmable: the entwined couple, monstrous, the two-backed beast of the primal scene, the impossible couple of body and voice.” – Michel Chion (1999, p.149).
 While Murphy and Fenimore examine and address different points and issues, their resulting essays not only … Continue reading Analysis of Sound and Music in Alfred Hitchcock’s Psycho (1960) – Part 4 (Conclusions)

 Part 1 Part 2 Part 3 The Reception of Blue in New Technological Forms and Contexts.
 “The degree to which the spectator identifies with the diegesis as his/her own hallucination fluctuates from spectator to spectator, from narrative moment to moment, from genre to genre.”
 (Gorbman, 1987, p.45).
-It is very hard to experience Blue today … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).
+It is very hard to experience Blue today in the intended format that Jarman produced it in.
+This … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).